bocchilorenzo/text-summarizer/README.md

 This will return a list of sentences, and a list of the corresponding scores.
 From this, you can order the scores and sentences, and return the top n sentences.

 ## Where to get the model
-To get the compressed models, you can check https://github.com/avidale/compress-fasttext/releases/tag/gensim-4-draft and https://zenodo.org/record/4905385.
+To get the compressed fastText models, you can check https://github.com/avidale/compress-fasttext/releases/tag/gensim-4-draft and https://zenodo.org/record/4905385.